mattmaynes2/aria/reports/final/3-Technical/2-Requirements/5-Coffee.md

 ##### Expected Inputs {-}

-The logs for the above scenario would look like the following:
+The logs for the training scenario would look like the following:

 ```
 2016-11-04 7:00:00 MotionBedroom: Motion Detected